Floquet-induced localization in long-range many-body systems: Conclusion

-\emph{Conclusion.--} We have proposed a Floquet mechanism, inspired by actively used QAOA experiments in quantum simulators, which enables the creation of the MBL phase in a disorder-free long-range interacting system.
-In the limit of short-time evolution $\tau$, the mechanism reproduces the results for disordered systems.
+We have proposed a Floquet mechanism, which enables the creation of the MBL phase in a disorder-free long-range interacting system.
+In the limit of short-time evolution $\tau$, the mechanism reproduces the results for conventional disordered systems.
 By utilizing this Floquet mechanism, two main results have been achieved.
-Firstly, we have determined the phase diagram of the system for two different types of couplings, uniform ($a=b$) and nonuniform ($b\ll a\rightarrow \infty$).
-Our mechanism shows a strong localizing power such that it can prevent thermalization in those long-range systems which cannot be localized merely by disorder.
-Secondly, we have revealed that the entanglement entropy grows as $\sim (\ln t)^\gamma$ in the MBL phase of long-range interacting systems.
-This not only challenges the previous conjecture of algebraic growth of entanglement, mainly based on perturbative analysis, but also allows the smooth recovery of logarithmic growth of entanglement in the short-range MBL systems.
+Firstly, we have determined the phase diagram of the system for two different types of couplings, namely uniform ($a{=}b$) and nonuniform ($b{\ll} a{\rightarrow} \infty$), using level statistics.
+Our mechanism shows a strong localizing power such that it prevents thermalization in those long-range systems which cannot be localized merely by disorder.
+Secondly, we have studied the dynamics of imbalance to provide further support for the level-statistics analysis in both types of couplings.